 The business owners show fierce loyalty to the strong community here, citing the typically excellent footfall, camaraderie and – most of all – management.

-They refer to the decision by the Layden Group to pause rents during the Covid-19 lockdowns that shut down stores throughout the city.
-Subsequently, as the city began to re-open, the rent initially returned at a reduced rate.
+They refer to the decision by the Layden Group to pause rents during the Covid-19 lockdowns back in 2020 that shut down stores throughout the city.
+Subsequently, as Dublin began to re-open, rent was initially set at a reduced rate.
 Their bond with Gwen is palpable.

 Amit Bajrachrya